Conditionals Exercises#

 • ReLU value of positive numbers is itself.

-• For example, if you have -5, the ReLU value is 0.
+• ReLU value of negative numbers is 0.

 • ReLU value of 0 is 0.